American Geophysical Union 2017 Fall Meeting

 Native Science: How Indigenous Perspectives Inform Environmental Science and Policy

-In the wake of the Gold King Mine spill, the Dakota Access Pipeline controversy, and other environmental challenges facing indigenous peoples worldwide, this AGU session serves as a timely discussion about the importance of building collaborative partnerships between scientists and indigenous communities.
-A full description can be found below, and and link to the abstract submission page can be found here.
+In the wake of the Gold King Mine spill, the Dakota Access Pipeline controversy, and other environmental challenges facing indigenous peoples worldwide, these presentations help facilitate a timely discussion about the importance of building collaborative partnerships between scientists and indigenous communities.

 Ryan Emanuel (North Carolina State University @WaterPotential)

 PS: Native Science Mixer - Join us Thursday, December 14 for an evening mixer (18:30-20:00, location TBD) to network and learn more or share informally about Native Science and Indigenous Knowledges.
 Karletta and Ryan will discuss an upcoming workshop and other opportunities.
 Check back later for location and other information.